sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

       2. a link to the onboarding checklist
       3. a link to schedule time with a customer engineer (CE)
    3. set the lead status in salesforce to `Trial Instance Handed Off`

+After that workflow, a (TBD) admin onboarding email campaign will start.

 ### PQL qualification workflow